-If Valpak's proposal is selected, the administration of 2021 compliance fee methodology should be undertaken by Anthesis (UK) Ltd.
+If selected, Valpak propose that the administration of 2022 compliance fee be undertaken by Anthesis (UK) Ltd.

-Anthesis are a well-respected independent consultancy who have demonstrated a proven track record of operating in various capacities in the WEEE system for some time, including operating the Producer Balancing System and conducting various WEEE research studies for Defra and others.
+Anthesis are a well-respected independent consultancy who have a proven track record of operating in various capacities within the WEEE system for some time, including operating the Producer Balancing System (PBS) and conducting various WEEE research studies for Defra and others.